yashrajbharti/Pokemon-Type-Weakness-Calculator/readme.md

 1. The url `https://yashrajbharti.github.io/Pokemon-Weakness-Calculator` can detect query string and give the results.
 2. For example, writing `/?type1=normal&type2=none` after the url will show results for normal type multipliers.
 3. Similary we can specify `type1` and `type2` to get the results directly in the url.
+4. Lastly if you do not add `type2` for a single-type Pokémon, it will automatically default to `none`

 ## Contributing